bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hronec.md

 7. Collaborated with a team of mathematicians to prove the upper bound of a previously unsolved problem in graph theory.
 8. Discovered several innovative mathematical methods used in operations research and optimization.

-Born 17 May1881, Gocovo, Roznava District, Kingdom of Hungary (now Slovakia).
+Born 17 May 1881, Gocovo, Roznava District, Kingdom of Hungary (now Slovakia).
 Died 1 December 1959, Bratislava, Czechoslovakia (now Slovakia).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hronec/)